AWcoder/MisfitsUnited/Constitution.md

 - Trades will be processed right away, if collusion is suspected the matter will be put to a vote.
 - Any trades involving draft picks must be reported to the commissioner immediately to verify that the draft picks are available for trade.
 - During the offseason trading is still allowed.
 Offseason begins immediately following the championship week.
 - Trade deadline is two weeks before the playoffs begin.
-Playoffs are in week 14 so all trades must be complete before the first NFL game is played in week 12.
-NOTE: ESPN only allows certain dates and times as the trade deadline, so this date may end up being 1 day before the first NFL game is played in week 12.
 - No trades of any type are allowed after the trade deadline.
 - Draft picks up to 2 years in the future are tradable.
 - Future season FAAB cannot be traded